Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 The Kangal Dog is a striking animal that is worthy of the attention it garners.
 It is strong yet calm.
 It is a protector with a calm disposition.
 It is capable of action yet isn’t excitable.
 Its size makes the statement for this pup.
 While it’s not the best choice for all pet owners, those who welcome this pup into their lives won’t regret it.
 After all, there’s a good reason that it has existed as a breed for hundreds of years.

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- The Inner Kangal Dog
+- 3 Little-Known Facts About Kangal Dog

-- Caring for the Kangal Dog
+- Temperament & Intelligence of the Kangal Dog